Aikido against two attackers. Filmed in Kosice, Slovakia, 2012.

-I started to train aikido in 1972, when I was 18 years old.
+I started to practice aikido in 1972, when I was 18 years old.
 How that happened, you can read on the page called Aikido is true.
-In those days there were not many dojos in Sweden - I'm not sure, but probably not more than 10-15.
+In those days there were not many dojos in Sweden - I'm not sure, but probably not much more than a dozen.
 Luckily, several of them were in the Stockholm area, where I lived.

 On Fridays, our dojo was visited by the Japanese teacher Toshikazu Ichimura, who was at that time 5 dan aikido and 6 dan renshi in iaido.
 After some time, I was allowed to go to his classes, too.
 By then, I had already been completely mesmerized by aikido.
 We were a group of students of about the same age, who practiced as much as we ever could, and went to Ichimura's classes in the other dojos in the Stockholm area.

 Me back in 1973 or 1974, quite scared as Ichimura attacked viciously with a bokken, the wooden sword.
 Filmed in Uppsala at the summer seminar.

 I think it was already after one year of training that I started teaching the children's group in aikido - not doing a very good job with it, I would say.
 About a year later I started teaching some regular classes, and by 1976 Allan had left the dojo and I got to be in charge of the training.
 In those days, I was sure that I was skilled enough to do it.

 Shortly before that, I had what I would like to call my first aikido satori, where suddenly everything seemed to be clear as water.
 I started to throw people without touching them, and so on.
 You know the Japanese saying: Three years on a stone...

 Still, I soon got back to struggling with the basics, albeit from another perspective.
 The club where I started to practice aikido is still around: Järfälla Aikido Club